EDITOR’S NOTE: This post has been updated with more tactics and links for you 🙂

-“Flat design is characterized by the eradication of the elements of realism leaving behind a simplified design.”
+According to Cubet, flat design is characterized by the eradication of the elements of realism, leaving behind a simplified design.

-According to DesignModo, some pros to using flat design:
+According to DesignModo, some other benefits of flat design are:

-Putting your offer into context for users is thankfully a trending landing page element.
-Showing your visitors and prospects social proof through imagery makes it easy to show off your unique value prop without having to use words.
+Putting your offer into context shows your visitors and prospects social proof through landing page imagery.
+This trending tactic makes it easy to show off your unique value proposition without using copy to tell visitors about it.

-Here’s an example of an ebay golf shop:
+Here’s an example from an eBay golf shop:

 Here’s another example from Club Fix:

-The use of cards is a trending concept on landing pages and better organizes info on the page by encapsulating content.
-On ecommerce sites, this works especially well for showing your product options and direct links to them.
+Cards are trending on landing pages as a way to organize information on the page with “encapsulated” content.
+On eCommerce sites, this works especially well for showing product options and direct links.